BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 Derived template:

 The template doesn’t know that base class with ‘sendClear()’ function exists.
-It can’t know about the base class until it’s instancized, and it can’t instancize it without compiling!
+It can’t know about the base class until it’s instantiated, and it can’t instantiate it without compiling!

 There is a better example using specialized templates.